Jubatian/rrpge-spec/specs/userlib/ulboot.rst

 - 0xF06C: us_sprite_reset
 - 0xF06E: us_smux_reset
+- 0xF0A4: us_dsurf_flip

-The absolute offset of it's first free slot at 0xFAEF is set 0xFAF2 (indicating two functions loaded).
+The absolute offset of it's first free slot at 0xFAEF is set 0xFAF3 (indicating three functions loaded).

 The frame end hook list is empty.
 The absolute offset of it's first free slot at 0xFAEE is set 0xFAE0 (indicating empty).

+The init hook list contains the following functions:

+- 0xF0A2: us_dsurf_init

-The init hook list is empty.
-The absolute offset of it's first free slot at 0xFADE is set 0xFAD0 (indicating empty).
+The absolute offset of it's first free slot at 0xFADF is set 0xFAD1 (indicating one function loaded).